hipsterironman/hipsterironman.github.io/content/posts/2020-09-08---Functional-Thoughts.md

 }
 ```

-Now look at thi.
+Now look at this.
 Disgusting.
 Miss me with this Java nonsense.

 ```js
 const double = arr.map(x => x * 2);